skip to content

 The key differences between Early Middle English (eME) and Modern English (ModE):

-2. -e is added after 'the', demonstrative adjectives and possessive pronouns;
+2. <e> is added to an adjective after the definite article, demonstrative adjectives and possessive pronouns;

 The adverbial use of the genitive case of nouns is also common in ME.
 Examples are day%es (daily) and t`ankes (willingly).